Gene therapy for deafness moves a few steps closer

 A key element in current optimism is the development of better and safer viral delivery systems for getting corrective genes into the body.
 In the case of deafness, this involves injecting a gene-carrying engineered virus into the inner ear.

-There are currently no approved disease-modifying treatments for disabling hearing loss, which affects some 360 million people, or 5 percent of the world's population, according to the World Health Organization.
+There are currently no approved disease-modifying treatments for disabling hearing loss, which affects some 360 million people, or 5 percent of the world's population, according to the World Health Organisation.

 Hearing aids can amplify sounds, while cochlear implants turn sounds into electrical signals for the brain to decode, but such devices cannot fully replicate natural hearing.